kpsychas/brain2neo/REFERENCE.md

 Any linked types (isType = 1) and labels
 (isType = 3) will be added as unnamed attributes.

-If Thought is forgotten (forgottenDateTime exists) Thought will be ignored.
+If Thought is forgotten (forgottenDateTime exists) or is private (accessControlType is 1), it will be ignored.

 Links connecting Thoughts added as Nodes will be converted to Relationships.
 Links will be named after the name that appears on the link in The Brain App.